 - Connected important historical and contemporary issues and explored root causes of injustice.

 - Created while exploring the relationship between art and politics.

 - Developed their leadership potential.

 - Visited spectacular natural environments and famous cultural institutions.

-- Met with members of national and local organizations.
+- Met with civic leaders and community activists on a national and local level.

 - Helped govern their Encampment community.

 2016 Encampment Mt.
 Monadnock hike.
 Photo credit, Deanna Mousseau.

 The EFC has taught me the importance of community activism.